RC Airplanes Simplified

 I much prefer to use an aluminum, machined spinner.
 These are perfectly balanced as manufactured.
 For a large range of spinners and adaptors, visit the website of True Turn Precision Products.

-Propeller Safety.
+Propeller Safety

-If you have a prop with a crack or broken tip-please throw it away! (or use it for stirring paint!)
+If you have a propeller with a crack or broken tip-please throw it away! (or use it for stirring paint!)
 The tip speed of some RC airplane propellers can be approaching Mach1!
 Do not compromise on safety!

 ALWAYS stop the engine by using the throttle or cutting off the fuel supply.
-NEVER throw a rag into the prop arc to stop the engine.
+NEVER throw a rag into the propeller arc to stop the engine.
 RC airplane propellers are HIGH SPEED ROTATING KNIVES.
 There have been some horrific accidents resulting from props, either from blades flying off or props hitting fingers and arms.

 Please practice SAFETY FIRST when around spinning RC airplane propellers!